Sportsground facilities are listed in alphabetical order.

 Carparking and the main entrance is on Reed Street.

-Development of the park will include more soccer fields and support for groups representing cycling disciplines including mountain biking, criterion racing and BMX.
+Development of the park includes more soccer fields and support for groups representing cycling disciplines including mountain biking, criterion racing and BMX.

 Off road parking is available at the park.